 Change is hard.

-I spent the past two years trying to figure out something else that I can do; and praying for wisdom the entire time.
-Finally, it dawned on me.
+I had spent the past two years trying to figure out something else I would enjoy doing as a career.

-However, none of those things have worked out to be a substantial source of income.
-During this time of transition, I’ve come to realize that there are some things that are in your life only for a season.
+However, none of those things worked out to be substantial sources of income.
+During this time of transition, I’ve come to realize that there are some things that are only in our lives for a season.

-Circumstances change as we grow older, but that change isn’t a bad thing.
+Circumstances change as we grow older, but change isn’t necessarily a bad thing.
 Kids grow up, family members move away, other people move on with their lives— things change.

-We have to adapt to those changes whether we like it or not, but that adaptation can be part of what keeps us going and growing.
+We must adapt to those changes whether we like it or not, but that adaptation can be part of what keeps us going and growing.

 Things can’t always be as they were.
 You have to allow changes to take place.
 It’s part of life.
 It’s part of growth.

 The truth is, my mind doesn’t want to move forward.
 It wants to stay in what worked in the past.
-It wants my children to remain at home, my body to continue to burn carbs the way it once did, and my past career path to work.
+It wants my children to remain at home, my body to continue to burn carbs the way it once did, and my past career path to remain the same.

 When you have a major decision to make, remember that only God knows the outcome.
 Allowing Him to lead and guide your steps is the best way to continue on the right path.

-I could remain stuck in a rut, trying to force things to work, or, I could go with the flow and allow God to mold me and shape me into something better and stronger than I was before.
+You can remain stuck in a rut, trying to force things to work, or go with the flow and allow God to mold you and shape you into something better and stronger than you were before.

 Being molded means you are going to get bent out of shape, at first.